modin-project/unidist/docs/using_unidist/unidist_on_mpi.rst

 Unidist on MPI cluster
 """"""""""""""""""""""

-Regardless of the chosen usage model (SPMD model or Controller/Worker model), there are two options for running on a cluster.
+Regardless of the chosen execution model (SPMD or Controller/Worker), there are two options for running on a cluster.

 Running with ``mpiexec`` command